yurique/embedded-files/README.md

 An sbt plugin to generate Scala objects containing the contents of glob-specified files as strings or byte-arrays.

-The acompanying macro allowing to access those objects more easily: [embedded-files-macro](https://github.com/yurique/embedded-files-macro).
+The accompanying macro allowing to access those objects more easily: [embedded-files-macro](https://github.com/yurique/embedded-files-macro).

 ## Installation